 The cost of health insurance as a huge expense for freelancers.
 Am I right?
 It’s often one of the most expensive line-items in your budget.
 Thankfully though, you can deduct up to 100% of the cost of your health insurance premiums as a Schedule C deduction on your taxes.

 This can include yourself and your family if you pay premiums for health, dental and long-term care insurance.
 To see if your health insurance costs qualify for this tax deduction, check out the Small Business Jobs Act of 2010 or ask your tax professional.

 We’ve all taken courses and classes to help us learn how to run our businesses better.
 Any ebooks and courses related to your freelance business, whether that’s building a website from scratch, getting more clients to come to you or reading a business-related book, all of these costs can be written off.

-This includes any classes, workshops, trainings and other education costs that are related to your current field of work — no matter if they’re online or in-person.
+This includes any classes, workshops, online courses and other education costs that are related to your current field of work — no matter if they’re online or in-person.
 And don’t forget any costs for books, research and subscriptions.

 This tax savings could help make a course or product worth the time and money you’re spending on it.